 We believe that every girl should have access to shelter, education, water, love, and protection, and we aim to empower and help those who don’t.

 Every time you book through the site, Girl about the Globe makes a small commission.
-With this commission, we donate 10% of our profit to the following organisations who are helping vulnerable girls about the globe.
+With this commission, we donate 10% of our profit to the following organisations that are helping vulnerable girls about the globe.
 Below are the organisations that we help and which ones you help when you book.

 Who we help